Tour start → end dates | Price | Enquire |

 The Masai Mara is famous for being the Greatest Wildlife Reserve of Africa, renowned for its profusion of lion, the Great Wildebeest Migration and the Masai people who are well-known for their distinguishing customs and dressing styles.
 The Masai Mara is by far one of Africa’s truck popular and beautiful safari destinations.
 Spreading over 1530 square kilometres of land and is bound by the Serengeti Park at the south, the Siria slopes to the west and the Masai pastoral ranches to the north, east and west.
 The reserve’s landscape is mainly vast savannah grassland with occasional rivers that come and go according to the seasons.
 The Great Migration is one of the most remarkable natural phenomenons of the world, encompassing around 1.5 million wildebeest, 360,000 Thomson’s gazelle and approximately 191,000 zebras.
 These various travelling animals are shadowed closely on their yearly circular course by a wide assortment of ravenous predators, namely lions and hyena.

-Accommodation: Camp: Permanent Tent Masai Mara Excursion
+Accommodation: Permanent Tent: Masai Mara Excursion (no website available)

 Route: Nairobi to Masai Mara

-Meals: Breakfast x1, Lunch x2, Dinner x2
+Meals: Breakfast x1, Lunches x2, Dinner x2

 Included Highlight: Masai Mara Excursion